Intercity (Deutsche Bahn): Line 55

 Line 55 runs every two hours from Dresden via Leipzig, Magdeburg, Hanover, Dortmund, Hagen and Wuppertal to Cologne.

-The stop at Leipzig/Halle Airport has only been served in the direction of Magdeburg since the 2017 annual timetable.
-The Intercity 2 sets that have been in use since the 2017 annual timetable no longer stop in Bad Oeynhausen.
+With the annual timetable change in December 2022, the line was extended to Stuttgart as a replacement for line 30.
+Since December 2023, one train pair has continued to/from Tübingen, replacing a train pair on line 32.

 Line 56

 Line 56 starts in Norddeich Mole and runs every two hours via Braunschweig to Leipzig.
 A few trains use an alternative route from Emden Außenhafen station.
 Peine is served by two trains in the direction of Leipzig and one in the direction of Emden.
 One pair of trains runs from Magdeburg via Potsdam and Berlin to Cottbus; it is the only long-distance service to stop at some stations.
 The other trains run via Köthen and Halle to Leipzig.
 Intercity 2 sets have been in service since December 2015.

-A pair of trains on route 56 runs to Warnemünde from Friday to Sunday, but only seasonally from March to October.
-IC 1932 also runs on Sundays on line 56 from Stralsund to Oldenburg.